 There are many types of support, including emotional, physical, spiritual, and medical.
-In this article, we’ll cover how you can support your pregnant wife so that she feels as comfortable and cared for as possible.
+In this article, we’ll cover how you can support your pregnant wife so she will feels as comfortable and cared for as possible.

 How to support your wife during pregnancy

 1. Emotional support

 Pregnancy is exciting, but it can be equally anxiety-inducing and emotional.
 Be there for your wife and support her through all the ups and downs.
 Make her feel loved, cared for, and heard.

 Listen to her when she expresses her worries or thoughts, and make her feel reassured.
 Remind her she always has a shoulder to cry on and never judge her for her emotions.
 Tell her how beautiful she is, and give her lots of affection, whether in the form of compliments or kisses.